JakeJR0/CSharp-Colour-Guessing-Game/README.md

 to learn the language.

 ## Project Plan
-- Create a GUI that accepts a users input
+- Create a GUI that accepts a users input.
-- The Colours for both the text of colour of the text must be randomised from a lise.
+- The Colours for both the text of colour of the text must be randomised from a list.
 - The Program should have a timer of 30 seconds.
 - The program should keep score of the amount of correct answers.